 Someday, the end will indeed come.
 But the world has had many disasters since the last days began nearly 2000 years ago, and I am sure that there will be many more.
 God can end the world whenever he wants to, and I will be happy for the great day to come, but I do not see any biblical proof that it will be very soon.

 Frankly, we need faith and hope whether or not there is a war, whether or not the end is near.
 We need faith and zeal no matter how evil the days are, no matter how many disasters strike near us.
 Our responsibility before God does not change with the times: Our job is to preach the gospel, to preach repentance and forgiveness, to teach those who believe, and to worship God.

 When we survey the world scene, we may see disasters in Africa, Asia, Europe, and America.
 Or, if we look again, we may see fields white and ready for harvest.
 There is work to be done, as long as it is day.
 We must do the best we can with what we have.
 Where are we now in prophecy?
 We are now in the time in which the church should preach the gospel.

 What should we do?

-Jesus calls us to perseverance, to running with patience the race set before us.
+Jesus calls us to perseverance, to run with patience the race set before us.
 Paul likewise speaks of the end, when the children of God will be revealed, when all creation will be liberated from bondage (Romans 8:19-21).
 How then do we live?
 “We groan inwardly as we wait eagerly for…the redemption of our bodies” (verse 23).
-We are eager for the travails of this world to be over, but we are also patient (verse 25).
+We are eager for the troubles of this world to be over, but we are also patient (verse 25).

-Nevertheless, in the last days there will be people with a veneer of godliness but denying the power of Jesus Christ.
+Nevertheless, in the last days there will be people with a superficial layer of godliness but denying the power of Jesus Christ.
 There will be people who deceive and are deceived, people who proclaim the end is near.
 Do not be alarmed; do not be deceived.
 Simply do what God has been telling his church to do for nearly 2,000 years: worship, teach and preach.

 National and physical blessings